MSc (Psychology), MA (Psychotherapy), MBPsS, UKCP Accredited

-I am an accredited Edinburgh-based psychotherapist with experience of working across a range of areas, including:
+I am a UKCP accredited psychotherapist experienced at working across a range of areas, including:

 Training, qualifications & experience